 *Notice I am not discussing the minimum standards; you can look those up on the official recruiting websites.
-The minimum standards should never be the ultimate goal for anyone seeking special operations selection.
+The minimum standards never should be the ultimate goal for anyone seeking special operations selection.
 Typically, minimum standards are not good enough.
-However, there is a small percentage of graduates who were accepted on the minimum standards and found a way to gut out every challenging day and meet the standards/not quit/or get injured.
+However, there is a small percentage of graduates who were accepted on the minimum standards and found a way to gut out every challenging day and meet the standards or avoid quitting or getting injured.

 What is good enough?
 Here are some rules to consider:

-In some selection programs, you will see a rucking pace that must be kept or you will fail to meet the standards.
-These range in speed and distance, but a good enough/fast, but steady sustainable rucking pace is 10-12 minutes per mile.
-Typically, the minimum standard is a 15-minute-mile pace or 4 miles an hour.
-But if you can get closer to 5 miles an hour, you will be in the top half of the class and likely meet those mystery distance rucks in which you do not know the distance when you start.
+In some selection programs, you will see a rucking pace that must be kept, or you will fail to meet the standards.
+These range in speed and distance, but a good enough/fast but steady sustainable rucking pace is 10-12 minutes per mile.
+Typically, the minimum standard is a 15-minute mile pace or 4 mph.
+But if you can get closer to 5 mph, you will be in the top half of the class and likely meet those mystery distance rucks in which you do not know the distance when you start.